AttackingOrDefending/lidraughts-bot/README.md

     book-ply: 15
     book-margin: 10
 ```
-The exception to this are the options `variant`.
+The exception to this is the option `variant`.
 These will be handled by lidraughts-bot after a game starts and should not be listed in `config.yml`.
 Also, if an option is listed under `hub_options` that is not in the list printed by the engine, it will cause an error when the engine starts because the engine won't understand the option.
 The word after `type` indicates the expected type of the options: `string` for a text string, `int` for a numeric value, `bool` for a boolean True/False value.

 One last option is `go_commands`.
 Beneath this option, arguments to the Hub `level` command can be passed.
 For example,
 ```yml